Exclusive: Saudi Aramco pursues war cover after attacks - sources

 Aramco, the world’s largest oil company, has been looking for cover from insurers including those based at Lloyd’s of London and elsewhere in the London market, they added.

 The firm is seeking cover for facilities in Saudi Arabia’s Eastern Province, its oil heartland, where it suffered the September attacks, one of the sources said.

-Aramco said in the prospectus of this month’s planned listing that it did not insure against all risks and its cover may not protect it from terrorism or acts of war. [nL8N27P0K1]
+Aramco said in the prospectus of this month’s planned listing that it did not insure against all risks and its cover may not protect it from terrorism or acts of war.

 At the launch of the IPO, which could be the world’s biggest and raise up to $25.6 billion, Aramco said that it did not expect the Sept.
-14 attack to have a material impact on its finances and operations. [nL8N27J05O][nL8N28C2EJ]
+14 attack to have a material impact on its finances and operations.

 Aramco declined to comment.